 Siege Media can fit companies that want content marketing tied tightly to SEO performance.
 Siege Media can help with content strategy, search-focused content creation, and assets designed to support organic growth.

-Among b2b content writing agencies, Siege Media is notable because the model appears more SEO-centered than brand-journalism-centered.
+Among b2b content writing agencies, Siege Media is one company that appears more SEO-centered than brand-journalism-centered.
 That can be useful for companies where search demand capture is the primary goal.

-B2B buyers should compare Siege Media carefully against firms that lean more into messaging or thought leadership.
-The fit can be strong when keyword opportunity, content production, and search visibility matter more than deeply consultative subject-matter development.
+B2B buyers can compare Siege Media against firms that lean more into messaging or thought leadership.
+The fit can work when keyword opportunity, content production, and search visibility matter more than deeply consultative subject-matter development.

 Foundation Marketing can fit B2B brands that see distribution as a core part of content performance.
 Foundation Marketing can help create content and also extend its reach through repurposing and channel-specific distribution.